MaglioloLeonardo/MicroserviceSSNPlatform/README.md

 ## Overview

 The backend is split into multiple Spring Boot services, each isolated in its own Maven module and Docker image.
-Services communicate synchronously over HTTP (via an API-Gateway) and asynchronously through RabbitMQ events.
+Services communicate synchronously over HTTP (via an API-Gateway)
 ---

 ## Architecture